 publicly the conduct of the Respondent improper, but does not limit

 “Receivership” means a receivership created pursuant to Va.
 Code §

 “Reinstatement” means the restoration of a Petitioner or an Attorney’s

 License in the manner provided in this Paragraph.

 “Reinstatement Proceeding” means the proceeding which takes place

-Attorney whose License was previously revoked.
+upon the filing of a petition by a former Attorney whose License was previously revoked.